HYPERPIGMENTATION TREATMENT ADELAIDE

 Hyperpigmentatis a common, usually harmless condition in which patches of skin become darker in color than the normal surrounding skin.
-This darkening occurs when an excess of melanin, the brown pigment that produces normal skin color, forms deposits in the skin.
-Hyperpigmentation can affect the skin color of people of any race.
+This darkening occurs when an excess of melanin, the brown pigment that produces normal skin colour, forms deposits in the skin.
+Hyperpigmentation can affect the skin colour of people of any race.

 Melasma or chloasma spots are similar in appearance to age spots but are larger areas of darkened skin that appear most often as a result of hormonal changes.
 Pregnancy, for example, can trigger overproduction of melanin that causes the “mask of pregnancy” on the face and darkened skin on the abdomen and other areas.
 Women who take birth control pills may also develop hyperpigmentation because their bodies undergo similar kind of hormonal changes that occur during pregnancy.
 If one is really bothered by the pigment, the birth control pills should be stopped.